Keeping Flood Waters Away From People

-Keeping the Big, Little and West Branches of the Papillion Creek away from our doorsteps often requires the construction of dams, levees, or channel improvement projects.
-Often working hand in hand with the US Army Corps of Engineers and other agencies, the NRD has sponsored and cost shared effective flood control efforts.
+Keeping the Big, Little, and West Branches of the Papillion Creek away from our doorsteps often requires the construction of dams, levees, or channel improvement projects.
+Often working hand in hand with the US Army Corps of Engineers and other agencies, the NRD has sponsored and cost shared effective flood reduction efforts.

 Levees and channel improvements

 These structures increase the capacity of creeks and streams to carry floodwaters downstream while reducing damage to adjacent properties.
 These types of structural flood mitigation measures are typically utilized in the lower portion of a watershed to prevent too much flood water from reaching the same place at the same time.
 The NRD often provides hiking/biking trails atop these structures to offer additional benefits and improve our quality of life.